-Guiding the Ghana Community-based Health Planning and Services approach to scaling up with qualitative systems appraisal
+Guiding the Ghana Community-based Health Planning and Services approach to scaling up with qualitative systems appraisal (HTML)

 Nyonator,Frank K.; Jones,Tanya C.; Miller,Robert A.; Phillips,James F.; Awoonor-Williams,John Koku